LabFluid/PositPR-PINNs/README.md

 # PositPR-application-code
-Julia codes for applying Posit arithmetic in PINNs and numerical experiments.
+Julia codes for experiments with Posit arithmetic in Physics-Informed Neural Networks (PINNs).
+Requires the custom PositPR.jl library, currently available only locally.